 With a connected thermostat, heat pump/-boiler or radiator you can easily set the desired temperature in the Tibber-app.
 The heating device will then be controlled automatically by our smart algorithms which take things like weather forecasts and electricity prices into account when making decisions about how and when to heat.

 How we do it💡

-All these devices use setpoint temperatures (target value) of some sort, and the changes in your actual temperature to decide when to heat, how much to heat and when not to heat.
+Most of these devices have one thing in common: They all use target values (also called setpoint) of some sort, together with measured changes in the indoor temperature to know when to heat, how much and when not to heat.

 We add a few dimensions of that

 Tibber collects information regarding indoor temperature, target value, and running mode from your device.
 With that we create a virtual model of your device and add information from the weather forecast, desired temperature and electricity prices.
 All this is then analyzed by our machine learning algorithm to find correlations and patterns within this information.
 This gives us insights into things like your home’s heat inertia.

 The machine learning algorithm that continuously studies your device and the input, will take all mentioned 👆 into account when it creates a schedule of how to heat your home for the coming hours.
 This is done one to four times per hour depending on the type of heating device it is controlling.
 A slower-moving system (e.g. ground source heat pumps) will be updated less frequently than a faster-moving system (e.g. air-to-air heat pumps).

 We communicate with the device by sending commands to the server (API) of the company that has made the device that we have integrated with.
 These commands will then be communicated to your specific heating device, either directly or through another device such as a Sensibo Sky or Air, which in turn forwards the commands to the heat pump with IR-signals, just like a remote control does.